-Roles and Responsibilities of other School Staff
+Roles and Responsibilities of other School/College Staff

-If staff have any concerns including emerging needs, complex/serious needs or child protection concerns they must be discussed with the Designated Safeguarding Lead (DSL) to agree a course of action.
+If staff have any concerns including emerging needs, complex/serious needs or child protection concerns they must be discussed with the Designated Safeguarding Lead (DSL) or their deputy to agree a course of action.

-If staff members are unsure they should always speak to the Designated Safeguarding Lead (DSL) to clarify the situation and agree if any action is needed.
+If staff members are unsure they should always speak to the Designated Safeguarding Lead (DSL) or their deputy to clarify the situation and agree if any action is needed.
 Staff have a responsibility to promptly record all concerns (using the concerns form) and forward this to the Designated Safeguarding Lead (DSL) or their deputy.
 All staff will work with the Designated Safeguarding Lead (DSL) and where appropriate support Social Workers to take decisions about individual children.

-All staff, including volunteers and temporary staff must have an understanding of how the school safeguards and promotes the welfare of children, including the safeguarding/ child protection policy, their role and responsibilities in this and how to report any concerns.
+All staff, including volunteers and temporary staff must have an understanding of how the school/college safeguards and promotes the welfare of children, including the safeguarding/child protection policy, their role and responsibilities in this and how to report any concerns.